Continuation coverage on the ExxonMobil Employee Medical Plan - Cigna OAPIN Network Only option

 Determination of Benefits Administration Entity to Contact:

-- Current ExxonMobil and XTO Employees or their covered family members should use EDA or contact ExxonMobil Benefits Administration / Health and Welfare Services;
+- Current ExxonMobil and XTO Employees or their covered family members should use ExxonMobil Benefits (http://www.exxonmobil.com/benefits) or contact the ExxonMobil Benefits Service Center;

-- Former Exxon, ExxonMobil or XTO Employees and their covered family members, who have elected and are participating through COBRA, contact to ExxonMobil COBRA Administration.
+- Former Exxon, ExxonMobil, or XTO Employees and their covered family members, who have elected and are participating through COBRA, contact the ExxonMobil COBRA Administration.

 The contact information for each of these entities is as shown in the Contacts for COBRA Rights Under the ExxonMobil Medical Plan section.